Syllabus for Evolutionary Processes

 For students who take the course as a starting course within the Master's programme in biology, the module Current trends in biology is included.
 After this module, the student should

-show an understanding of the research front in biology, its history and role for society and of the professional career for biologists
+- show an understanding of the research front in biology, its history and role for society and of the professional career for biologists

-show an understanding of gender perspectives, research ethics and philosophy of science.
+- show an understanding of gender perspectives, research ethics and philosophy of science.